 - Inmate Money Orders: P.O.
 Box 2500, Vacaville, CA 95696-2500

 Learn about contacting, visiting, and corresponding with inmates and juveniles who are in our institutions.

-- Vocational: PIA Janitorial, Office Services and Related Technologies and Computer literacy.
-Students can receive Internet Computing Core Certification/Microsoft Digital Literacy Certification, and Microsoft Office Specialist Certification.
+- Career Technical Education: Computer and Related Technology.
+Students can receive Microsoft Digital Literacy and Microsoft Office Specialist Certification.

 - Academic: Adult Basic Education, GED Prep, High School Equivalency Test (HiSET) Prep, and Voluntary Education Program (VEP), College Program (face to face) through Solano Community College, Distance Learning through Coastline Community College, Lassen Community College, Ohio State University, and California Coast University.
 A Computer Lab is also available as well as a Computer-Based GED Exam Center and an On-Line CTE Testing Lab.

 - The Disability Placement Program (DPP): The DPP classroom/resource center is provided for inmates who have disabilities that fall under one or more of six Americans with Disabilities Act (ADA) categories including: vision impairment, hearing impairment, speech impairment, mobility impairment, wheelchair users, or other disabilities.
 Instruction and training are provided in areas such as: basic literacy skills for disabled students and training in computer use with adaptive software for disabled persons.
 The DPP Teacher works with the VEP Coordinator to facilitate student participation in the Braille Program offered through the Hadley School for the Blind.
 The DPP ensures that eligible students have access to equipment and software used for Braille.